Lake Superior State Park

-Lake Superior State Park is a 1410 acre state park located on a small lake, Lake Superior, in the Town of Bethel in Sullivan County, New York.
+Lake Superior State Park is a 1410 acre state park located on Lake Superior, in the town of Bethel in Sullivan County, New York.
 The park is operated by the Sullivan County Department of Public Works under a long-term license from the Palisades Interstate Park Commission.

 Park description

 Lake Superior State Park offers picnic tables, volleyball courts, and a food concession.
 A swimming beach is open on weekends and holidays from Memorial Day until late June, with daily swimming available from the last week of June through Labor Day.
-A boat launch is available for boats, however gas-powered motors are not permitted.
+A boat launch is available for boats, but gas-powered motors are not permitted.

-Big game hunting, fishing and ice fishing is permitted within season for individuals possessing valid hunting and fishing licenses.
+Big game hunting, fishing, and ice fishing is permitted within season for individuals possessing valid hunting and fishing licenses.